iamnotnato/alx-system_engineering-devops/0x00-shell_basics/README.md

   * File : [2-bring_me_home](./2-bring_me_home)
   * Required : A script that changes the working directory to the user’s home directory.

-> 💡Fun Fact : *"There's no place like home," the last line of the 1822 song "Home!*
+> 💡*Fun Fact : "There's no place like home," the last line of the 1822 song "Home!*

 * **3. The long format**
   * File : [3-listfiles](./3-listfiles)